-CWEA offers various study aids for certification exams,
+CWEA offers various study guides for certification exams,

 the study session being one of them.
 Study sessions